 |Share: || || |

-Over the past few weeks, the Tennis Recruiting Network and ArrowBar have been publishing rankings of recruiting classes.
+Over the past few weeks, the Tennis Recruiting Network has been publishing rankings of recruiting classes.
 Today, we conclude our series with a look at the D-III women's programs.

 Top 25 NCAA D-III Women's Recruiting Classes (through May 30)

 TennisRecruiting.net is excited to present the Top 25 NCAA Division III Women's Recruiting Classes for 2016.
 This list is based on commitments reported on or before May 31, 2016.

 As always, we enlisted the help of a number of NCAA Division III enthusiasts, insiders and coaches to aid in the rankings.
 Our panelists did not consider incoming transfer students in their voting - and they also did not consider players that started college this past January.

 But enough boilerplate ...
 It is time to take your first look at our Top 25.

 Also Receiving Consideration

 A team of Division III college coaches reviewed the resumes of 50 top D-III recruiting classes to come up with these rankings.
 Other recruiting classes put forward by the insiders that almost made our list are (alphabetically) as follows: Babson, Caltech, Case Western, Johns Hopkins, Hope, Mary Washington, Nichols, and Wesleyan (CT).

 The University of Chicago emerged as a consistent national contender in women's tennis during the 2008-09 season, and 2016 was no exception.
 The Maroons have reached the Sweet 16 of the NCAA Tournament for the last eight years - including six Elite Eight appearances, four Final Fours, and National Runner Up in 2012.